iliakan/usa-visa/Readme.md

 Sorry it's just a small thingy for myself, if you can make it more generic, please PR ;)

 P.S.
-Getting the appointment is the toughest part, inside they are fine, but ensure all requested documents are in with you.
+Getting the appointment is the toughest part, inside they are fine, but ensure all requested documents are with you.
 I was asked for my CV (!)
 Luckily I prepared it in advance (it was noted somewhere as a required document, but I didn't really expect them to want it).